Surveillance State and the Machine of Social Control

 Sources

-- Macmillan, Surveillance State: Inside China's Quest to Launch a New Era of Social Control, publisher listing, authors, page count, ISBN, and book description, reviewed May 19, 2026.
+- Macmillan, Surveillance State: Inside China's Quest to Launch a New Era of Social Control, publisher listing for title, authors, imprint, page count, ISBN, and current paperback details, reviewed June 23, 2026.

-- Human Rights Watch, China's Algorithms of Repression: Reverse Engineering a Xinjiang Police Mass Surveillance App, May 1, 2019, reviewed May 19, 2026.
+- Human Rights Watch, China's Algorithms of Repression: Reverse Engineering a Xinjiang Police Mass Surveillance App, May 1, 2019, for IJOP and Xinjiang surveillance context, reviewed June 23, 2026.

 Book links are paid affiliate links.
 As an Amazon Associate I earn from qualifying purchases.